ente-io/ente/desktop/docs/dependencies.md

 * [concurrently](https://github.com/open-cli-tools/concurrently) for spawning
   parallel tasks when we do `yarn dev`.

-* [shx](https://github.com/shelljs/shx) for providing a portable way to use Unix commands in scripts.
-This allows us to use the same commands across different platforms like Linux and Windows.
+* [shx](https://github.com/shelljs/shx) for providing a portable way to use Unix commands in our `package.json` scripts.
+This allows us to use the same commands (like `ln`) across different platforms like Linux and Windows.